 Question:My ex says his feelings for me are not as strong as before and that he’s sorry but he can’t pretend anymore.
-He says some days he thinks he wants me back and other days he just wants to move on because he doesn’t know if he’ll ever feel strongly for me again.
-He told me not to wait for him or put my life on hold.
+He says some days he thinks he wants me back, and other days he just wants to move on.
+He says not to wait for him or put my life on hold.
 I told him we can just be friends for now, and he said he’s okay with that but can’t promise anything.
 He also said he is seeing other women and if that hurts me he’d prefer for us not to be friends.

 I know in my heart that he loves me and there is a possibility that we’ll get back together.
 I need to believe this, it’s the only way I can keep going on.
 My question is, based on your experience on these matters, how long do you think I should keep my heart open for him before I move on?

 The Love Doctor’s Answer: I’m sorry you have to go through this.
 This is probably one of the most difficult things about breakups.
 I believe you love him and there may be a possibility that you’ll get back together, but I have to agree with your ex, and say do not wait or put your life on hold.
 Now is the only reality that there is, and the reality is that for right now, he doesn’t feel strongly for you and wants to explore other possibilities.